 At the event of presentation of new devices, Amazon has unveiled the new Fire TV Stick 4K Select, a device that introduces the Vega OS.

 This new Vega operating system is not based on Android, it is a specific version of Linux designed for the device.
 With this OS made to measure for the hardware it mounts takes advantage to cut costs and hardware.
 Inside we find only 1 GB of RAM which seems little, but moving an OS only for streaming apps without the demand for resources that Android asks for may be enough.
-According to its specifications we can play 4K HDR10 content at most and does not support Dolby Vision.
+According to its specifications, we can playback 4K HDR10.

 This Stick is presented with a price of only $39.99 and aims to attract the public that only requires streaming apps, logically we can install any own app in a closed OS.
 A device that seems uninteresting compared to the Android TV competition and the Fire TV 4K Android.